Anooshakhalid/IdeasPortal--UI--NEDS/README.md

-# Ideas Identifier UI - NED Scholars
+# Ideas Identifier User Interface - NED Scholars

 This repository contains the **UI components only** for the Ideas Identifier Portal developed for NED Scholars.
 It is focused solely on frontend structure and styling using PHP and standard web technologies.